Parallel Algorithms Align with Neural Execution: Results

 \section{Results}

 Predictive performance is reported in table \ref{tab:results}.
-As expected, parallel search achieves almost perfect results.
-Meanwhile, training time is reduced by a factor of almost 3 as compared to binary search (see figure \ref{fig:time}).
-Despite DCSC's only partial parallelization and the asymptotically optimal linear run time of its sequential opponent, training time is more than halved for the SCC task.
+Parallel search achieves perfect results and converges very quickly (see figure \ref{fig:valloss}).
+Meanwhile, training time on sample size 16 is reduced by a factor of more than 2 as compared to binary search (see figure \ref{fig:time}).
+Parallel sorting outperforms its sequential opponent as well, though performance on both is subject to big standard deviations.
+Despite both algorithms requiring the same asymptotic number of operations, training OETS takes less than a quarter of the time needed for bubble sort (figure ~\ref{fig:time}.
+Despite DCSC's only partial parallelization and the asymptotically optimal linear run time of its sequential opponent, training time is more than halved for the SCC task as well.
 At the same time, predictions become up to more than twice as accurate.
-On the sorting task, the sequential algorithm entails better accuracy, with the parallel one mostly falling within one standard deviation.
-Though both algorithms require the same asymptotic number of operations, training OETS takes a fraction of the time needed for bubble sort (figure \ref{fig:time}).